7RU7H/CTFs/TryHackMe/Markdown/Grep/Grep-Helped-Through.md

 Here is the burp history for to enjoyers of computer related weirdness
 ![1920](burphisstoryforproof.png)

+Extra special idiot proof!
 ![](laudabledenyingmyabilityforthehumility.png)

-If only passing the buttery smoothness of doing this was frictionless...
+If only passing the buttery smoothness of doing this was friction-less...
 ![](whatismypurposeohmygod.png)
+And the monkey has landed on the webserver:
 ![](monkeydothething.png)

 And we are double-u, double-u, double-u dash dator
 ![](www-data.png)

+Using my hard forged looking-in-the-right-place when I *have* read from the Box description - no privilege escalation
 ![](varwwwdirectories.png)

+Remembering to READ THE ALL THE FILE PERMISSIONS and ask questions
 ![](unreadablesql.png)

+Always check the config files:
 ![](mysqlhasbeenfound.png)
+No mysql access...
 ![](nomysql.png)

 And then this machine make me feel like an absolute idiot.